 First Eye Exams

 We recommend a cycloplegic eye exam for first-time glasses wearers.
-These eye drops, similar to dilating drops, help us find the most accurate prescription for a young person.
-Extra time is needed for these exams, as it takes up to 45 minutes for the drops to take effect.
+These eye drops help us determine the most accurate prescription for a young person.
+Extra time is needed for these exams, as it can take up to 45 minutes for the drops to take effect.
+A side effect of this eye drop is pupil dilation, blurry vision, and light sensitivity.

 Since young people have very active focusing systems, initial eye exam readings can vary and may be inaccurate.
 Cycloplegic eye exams prevent the eyes from overworking and allow us to more precisely determine levels of nearsightedness and farsightedness.